-Common hand tools are different types of shovels, garden and concrete rakes, hand levels, and more.
+Common hand tools are shovels, garden, and concrete rakes, hand levels, and more.

 Concrete Saws & Grinders

-Having safe, effective, and powerful cutting equipment is a must for your crew.
+Having safe, effective, and powerful cutting equipment for your crew is a must.

-Whether it’s cutting concrete, rebar, or forms, your crew needs reliable concrete saws and grinders.
+Whether it’s cutting concrete, rebar, or forms, you need reliable concrete saws and grinders.

 Make sure these tools are properly maintained.
-Weak blades, missing parts, and other defects quickly become more than an irritant to workers - they become safety hazards.
+Weak blades, missing parts, and other defects quickly become more than an irritant to workers—they actually become safety hazards.

 Power Drills & Hammers Drills

-Common uses for these power tools are placing anchors in the concrete, drilling holes for future construction or attachments, or testing for relative humidity in the poured concrete while it dries.
+Common uses for these types of power tools are placing anchors in the concrete, drilling holes for future construction or attachments, or testing for relative humidity in the poured concrete while it dries.

-When people think about a cement job, they usually picture the need for levels as more important than tape measures.
+When people think about a cement job, they usually assume that levels are more important than tape measures.

-Before the concrete is poured, you need the concrete forms and rebar to be set at the right height, the right lengths, and square!
+Before you pour the concrete, you need the concrete forms and rebar to be set at the right height, the right lengths, and square.
 Tape measures help with each of these.

-And always remember - it is better to measure something twice and cut it once.
-You can always cut more off, but you can never add on!
+Also, it is better to measure something twice and cut it once.
+You can always cut off more, but you can never add on!

 Nothing is more important on any job site than the worker’s safety.

-A mistake can usually be corrected, but you can never bring back a life or fully replace a lost limb.
+A mistake in the construction can usually be corrected, but you can never bring back a life or fully replace a lost limb.

-Concrete crews don’t regularly work with the most dangerous construction work, heights and electricity, but they still face many dangers.
+Concrete crews don’t regularly deal with the most dangerous construction work, heights, and electricity, but they still face many dangers.

-It doesn’t matter if it is using a concrete saw to cut something or working in the wet cement, here is the safety gear your crew needs during the job.
+Whether they're using a concrete saw or working in the wet cement, here is the safety gear your crew needs during the job.

 General Protective Gear

-No matter your construction work, your truck and job trailer should be well-stocked in general protective gear.
+No matter your construction work, your truck and job trailer should be well-stocked with general protective gear.

 This includes quality safety glasses, breathing masks, hearing protection, suitable gloves, and any other specialty safety equipment needed to run your tools.

-Standard gear also includes a fully-stocked first aid kit readily available.
-You should also have several fire extinguishers accessible as well.
+Standard gear also includes a fully-stocked first aid kit kept readily available.
+You should have several fire extinguishers accessible as well.